Is Your Tax Calendar Up to Date?

 Again, take note that your double taxation claim might be withdrawn if you turn in your COR on the deadline itself, and that you might even have to pay late payment penalties.

 That’s a lot of dates to keep straight, and it can be tough keeping tabs on your tax calendar while taking care of business at the same time.
-It might be a good idea to get help, or to outsource your tax filing and preparation altogether.
+It might be a good idea to get help, or to outsource your tax filling and preparation altogether.

 Talk to us at U Ventures today and let’s find the best tax filing solutions for your business, together.